Updated May 5, 2023

-Here is a good example of what the shed deconstruction process looks like:
+Here is a good example of what the shed deconstruction process is like:

 Step 1: Remove Windows